 Read More

-As a child I don’t remember questioning the authority of my teachers, I loved school and remember no run-ins there.
-My parents were easy-going and so neither do I remember much contention at home, altho as a teenager I had the usual adolescent battles with my mother, and remember storming out of the house during…
+Boycott As a child I don’t remember questioning the authority of my teachers, I loved school and remember no run-ins there.
+My parents were easy-going and so neither do I remember much contention at home, although as a teenager I had the usual adolescent battles with my mother, and remember storming out of the house…

 Read More

-My German-born father was rather strict and accustomed to getting his own way.
+Anti-Authoritarianism My German-born father was rather strict and accustomed to getting his own way.
 When I turned 14 and was about to graduate from junior high he wanted to send me to boarding school in Switzerland.
 I refused, not wanting to leave my friends and family.
-“It’s like the army,“ he retorted, “and I’m the general…
+“It’s like the army,” he retorted, “and I’m…

 Read More

-The big telephone issue these days of course is whether or not to give up our landlines.
+The Extension The big telephone issue these days of course is whether or not to give up our landlines.
 But the big deal when I was young was whether a girl could convince her folks to have an extension to the family telephone installed in her bedroom!
-If they would, l remember promising my parents, I’d…
+If they would, l remember promising my…

 Read More

+Where Have the Years Gone?
 I surely don’t remember getting older, but here I am!
-(See Bus Stop) And yet altho I often forget where I parked my car, or where I left my eyeglasses, I can still remember in loving detail the big rubber boots my father wore as he pulled me on my sled during the northeastern…
+(See Bus Stop) And yet although I often forget where I parked my car, or where I left my eyeglasses, I can still remember in loving detail the big rubber boots my father wore as he pulled me…

 Read More

-As a girl coming of age in the early 60’s I was enamored of the theater and dreamt of a life on the stage.
-I’ve written about my glamorous and talented great aunt Miriam who performed in grand theaters and music halls in Europe and America, and inspired me.
-And I’ve also written about…
+The Smell of the Greasepaint As a girl coming of age in the early 60’s I was enamored of the theater and dreamt of a life on the stage.
+I’ve written about my glamorous and talented great aunt Miriam who performed in grand theaters and music halls in Europe and America, and inspired me.…

 Read More